MarcGameroff/MarcGameroff.github.io/_posts/2016-07-09-Aha!-Moments.md

 ***

-Anyhow, we made it to the fireworks with plenty of time to spare, and they were as dazzling and explosive as the next Aha! moment I'm bound to have in class.
+Anyhow, we made it to the fireworks with plenty of time to spare, and they were as dazzling and explosive as the next Aha! moment I'm likely to have in class.

 ![fireworks1](/images/fireworks.png){: .center-image }